alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Run](https://github.com/khoiln/Run) - A Swift Wrapper for Grand Central Dispatch (GCD) Framework that supports method chaining.
 * [Transporter](https://github.com/DenHeadless/Transporter) - Transporter is a modern finite-state machine implemented in pure Swift.* [StampIcon](https://github.com/jorystiefel/stampicon) - Mac command line tool to imprint a text banner over a PNG icon, written in Swift.
 * [Solid](https://github.com/igormatyushkin014/Solid) - New way to work with arrays in Swift.
+* [SwiftAlgorithmsClassroom](https://github.com/gmertk/SwiftAlgorithmsClassroom) - A classroom where you can learn/teach common algorithms and data structures with Swift.
 * [SwiftCGRectExtensions](https://github.com/nschum/SwiftCGRectExtensions) - A collection of CGRect, CGPoint and CGSize convenience functions for Swift.
 * [SwiftCop](https://github.com/andresinaka/SwiftCop) - SwiftCop is a validation library fully written in Swift and inspired by the clarity of Ruby On Rails Active Record validations.
 * [SwiftDate](https://github.com/malcommac/SwiftDate)